Changissnz/nu_merchant_principal/README.md

 include the well-known (maybe under different phrasing) "hole for the sophisticated".
-This "hole for the sophisticated" is a prime objective of strategies to contain the uniqueness of the sophisticated from public knowledge that can then be used to replicate the sophisticated.
+This "hole for the sophisticated" is a prime objective of strategies to contain the uniqueness of the sophisticated from public knowledge, which would then be used to replicate the sophisticated.
 And the replication would definitely be a force of competition through ironically supplanting the sophisticated, in a cyclical